NZ Council of Trade Unions (NZCTU) and affiliated unions

 Contact: Ross Teppett (04) 385 1334

-This two day course is aimed at union delegates, other workplace leaders or those holding representative roles (for example, Learning Representatives, Health & Safety Representatives).
+This two-day course is aimed at union delegates, other workplace leaders or those holding representative roles (for example, Learning Representatives, Health and Safety Representatives).
 They may come from a specific industry, a selected range of industries, or a targeted enterprise.
 Other potential participants may include union officials and union members.
 The course has been constructed so it can be facilitated flexibility in a modular way – either as a two-day workshop, two one-day workshops or as four sessions up to three hours each.

 By the end of the course, participants will be able to: